 The following is the list of ACRI’s Board of Directors:

-Chair - Dr. Gila Stopler
+Chairperson: Dr. Gila Stopler

-Lecturer on constitutional law and human rights at the Academic Center of Law and Business in Ramat Gan.
+Dr. Stopler is a lecturer on constitutional law and human rights at the Academic Center of Law and Business in Ramat Gan.
 Dr. Stopler received her PhD from NYU, where she wrote her dissertation about the conflict between women’s rights and religion and culture.

-Co-Chair Dr. Adriana Kemp
+Dr. Adriana Kemp

 Senior lecturer in Tel Aviv University’s Department of Sociology & Anthropology and a fellow at the Van Leer Jerusalem Institute; active in organizations promoting refugees’ and migrant workers’ rights.